On the Keevash-Knox-Mycroft Conjecture: Introduction

 \section{Introduction}

-As arguably the most natural extension of graph objects to hypergraphs, matchings have attracted a great deal of attention from both mathematicians and theoretical computer scientists.
+Matchings have attracted a great deal of attention from both mathematicians and theoretical computer scientists, and are arguably the most natural extension of graph objects to hypergraphs.
 However, the study of hypergraph matching problems is still a challenging task.
-One particular reason for this is that finding maximal matchings in $k$-uniform hypergraphs for $k\ge 3$ (e.g. 3-partite 3-uniform hypergraphs) is famously NP-complete~\cite{Karp}, in contrast to the tractability in the graph case (Edmonds' blossom algorithm~\cite{Edmonds}).
+One particular reason for this is that finding maximal matchings in $k$-uniform hypergraphs for $k\ge 3$ is famously NP-complete~\cite{Karp}, in contrast to the tractability in the graph case (Edmonds' blossom algorithm~\cite{Edmonds}).

 Hypergraph matchings also find exciting applications in other fields, e.g.~the Existence Conjecture of Block Designs~\cite{Keevash_design, GKLO_design}, Ryser's Conjecture on Latin Squares and Samuels' Conjecture in Probability Theory.
 For applications on practical problems, one prime example is that Asadpour, Feige and Saberi~\cite{AUA} used hypergraph perfect matchings to study the \emph{Santa Claus problem}.